Skip to main content

 3. Technology can help you sleep.

-4. Silence may not be golden.
+4. Silence is golden.

 5. Drowsy driving is dangerous.

-Driving when you’re tired is dangerous.
-Over 100,000 traffic accidents happen because someone is nodding off behind the wheel.
+Annually, over 100,000 traffic accidents happen because someone is nodding off behind the wheel.
 A study showed that staying awake for 16 hours straight zaps your performance just as much as if you had a blood-alcohol level of .05%.
 That’s only .03 points below the legal limit!

 6. Our dreams are crazy elusive.

 Dreams are one of the most mysterious aspects of sleep.
 In fact, the website Dreams says that most people forget 50% of their dreams five minutes after waking up, and then as much as 99% is gone after another five minutes.
-Good luck trying to keep that dream journal!

 7. A lot of your life is spent sleeping.